Popular Koh Tachai liveaboards Explore all liveaboards

-Koh Tachai plateau, about 1km south east of the island, is so named because it is ringed by a ridge like coral plateau crowned with hard corals, gorgonian sea fans line the scattered boulders, sloping from 12 - 35 m to the sandy bottom where leopard and nurse sharks lie peacefully undisturbed.
-Groups of snapper lurking on the top ledges, octopus hiding amongst the corals, under which red banded cleaner shrimp work tirelessly.
+Koh Tachai plateau, about 1km southeast of the island, is so named because it is ringed by a ridge-like coral plateau crowned with hard corals, gorgonian sea fans line the scattered boulders, sloping from 12 - 35 m to the sandy bottom where leopard and nurse sharks lie peacefully undisturbed.
+Groups of snapper lurking on the top ledges, octopus hiding amongst the corals, under which red-banded cleaner shrimp work tirelessly.
 It is best to pay close attention to the divemaster's brief as this site can be challenging at times although the swim-throughs provide shelter from the strong currents.
-There is a descent line from a buoy on the south side, helping the diver to descend in sometimes strong surface currents.
+There is a decent line from a buoy on the south side, helping the diver to descend in sometimes strong surface currents.
 This site is for the more experienced diver.
-Towards the end of the dive, you may see coral eating Hawksbill turtles, groups of batfish or even the banded sea snake lurking near the mooring line upon your ascent.
+Towards the end of the dive, you may see coral-eating Hawksbill turtles, groups of batfish or even the banded sea snake lurking near the mooring line upon your ascent.
 Keep an eye out for the odd Napoleon wrasse patrolling the area.

-An impressive underwater topography mixed with a diverse marine life make Koh Tachai a must for Surin or Similan cruises.
+An impressive underwater topography mixed with a diverse marine life makes Koh Tachai a must for Surin or Similan cruises.

 The best way to get to Koh Tachai is on a Thailand liveaboard trip to the Similan or Surin Islands, which will depart from either Phuket or Khao Lak.
 Further from Phuket than from Khao Lak, (200 km north of Phuket and 80 km northwest of Khao Lak), it is worth checking what port you prefer to depart from.
 Khao Lak is about 100km north of Phuket and can be reached overland.
 Please check your itinerary before purchasing flight tickets.
 There are international flights into Phuket and / or domestic flights from Bangkok to Phuket.
 Reachable from Khao Lak in one hour you may find other day boats in the area.